buerki/SubString/README.md

 C. Installation
 ---------------

 SubString was tested on MacOS X (v.
-10.8 and 10.9) and Ubuntu Linux (version Xubuntu 12.04), but should run on all platforms on which the bash shell (version 3.2 or higher) is installed.
+10.8 and 10.9), Ubuntu Linux (version Xubuntu 14.04) and Cygwin (version 1.7.30), but should run on all platforms on which a bash shell is installed.
 This includes Windows with the [Cygwin](cygwin.com) package installed.
+For efficient processing of larger amounts of data, bash v.
+4 is necessary (although the software will substitute a slower algorithm if only bash v.
+3 is available).[^1]
+[^1]: Most recent operating system versions have bash v.
+4 installed as standard, but MacOS X has bash v.
+3.2 installed as standard.
+Bash v.
+4 can be installed using [MacPorts](http://www.macports.org), [Homebrew](http://brew.sh) or similar and then the new version would either need to be put in the directory `/bin` (replacing the old version) or the first line of the `substring.sh` script would need adjusting to point to the new version of bash (if installed via MacPorts, the new line would read `#!/opt/local/bin/bash` instead of `#!/usr/bin/env bash`).

 Generally, all scripts (i.e. the files ending in .sh) should be placed in a location that is in the user's $PATH variable (or the location should be added to the $PATH variable) so they can be called from the command line.
 A good place to put the scripts might be /usr/local/bin or $HOME/bin.

-Detailed instructions of how to do this are given here for MacOS and Ubuntu:
+Detailed instructions of how to do this are given here:

 1. open the Terminal application

       MacOS X: in Applications/Utilities

       Ubuntu Linux: via menu Applications>Accessories>Terminal

+      Cygwin: via the link on the desktop to Cygwin Terminal
 2. type: `mkdir /usr/local/bin`	(it may say 'File exists', that's fine)
 3. type: `echo $PATH` (if you can see /usr/local/bin somewhere in the output, move to step 8, if not carry on with the next step)